-In both its training and research activities, ICE has developed a special concern for the study of education in less developed countries.
-At the same time, several faculty are engaged in research comparing educational policies and conditions in the Organization for Economic Cooperation and Development (OECD) countries.
+Through its training and research activities, faculty and students in ICE are concerned with the study of education and comparisons among educational policies and conditions in a wide range of countries.
 The relationships among educational research, educational policy, and educational planning are important in the program's intellectual agenda.

 In both its doctoral and master's programs, ICE tries to meet the needs of professionals who are willing to question conventional beliefs and models about the role of education in society.
-To this end, ICE has developed a basic first-year core sequence (ED 306 A, B, C, D) that seeks to apply the conceptual and methodological tools of the major social science disciplines — economics, sociology, political science, and anthropology — to the study of education and development.
+To this end, ICE has developed a basic first-year core sequence (ED 306 A, B, D) that seeks to apply the conceptual and methodological tools of the major social science disciplines — economics, sociology, and political science — to the study of education and development.

 The International Comparative Education Concentration (ICE) is housed within the Social Sciences, Humanities and Interdisciplinary Policy Studies in Education (SHIPS) division of the Stanford Graduate School of Education.